 (This post contains affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 See my policy page for more information)

 What to consider when purchasing a new camping tea kettle

 When considering what type of camping tea kettle to buy, you need to think about your camping style.
-Do you tend to keep a campfire going and cook over it or do you use a camp stove?
+Do you tend to keep a campfire going and cook over it or do you use a camping stove?
 Will you be backpacking and not setting up a permanent camp?
 Will you have access to electricity?

 Oh, and don’t forget about some trendy, hardy, and versatile enamel mugs to go along with your new camping kettle!

-Best All-Around Camping Tea Kettle
+Best Value, All-Around Best Kettle for Camping

 This handy little stainless steel kettle comes with two nesting cups that fit inside, so it’s really all you need in one tidy little package.
 With the cups, the whole thing weighs around 14 ounces.
 Without the cups, it’s only around 7 ounces!

-Best Stainless Steel Kettle
+Best Stainless Steel Kettle, Versatile Camping Pot/Kettle

-Best High-End Kettle (and great for backpacking)
+Best High-End Kettle (the small kettle – great for backpacking)

-This little kettle may be small, but what it lacks in size, it makes up for in weight, durability, and versatility.
+This little kettle may be a small size, but what it lacks in size, it makes up for in weight, durability, and versatility.
 Weighing only 4.2 ounces, the Titan Kettle is made from titanium, which is lighter than steel and stronger than aluminum.
 It is perfect for heating water for 1-2 people, but it can also be used to cook your food!
 Just be sure to pack a pot holder, as the handles do get hot.